- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-For more information on this disease and vaccine, please visit this website or give us call today to schedule your appointment.
+For more information on orthopedic surgeries, please give us call today and we can help schedule your consultation.

 We have Preventative Care Plans!

 We believe in offering gentle, quality care for your family pets.
 At this site, you will find information about

 If you are an existing client, you can access your pet's medical records here

 We are happy to offer a number of resources that enable you to learn about how to give your pet the best possible care.
 Please feel free to browse our site, particularly the informational articles.
 The best veterinary care for animals is ongoing nutrition and problem prevention, so becoming knowledgeable about preventative pet care is essential to the ongoing success of your animal’s health.
 If you have any questions, call 707-762-2693 or email us and we'll promptly get back to you.
 Our Petaluma veterinarian office is very easy to get to -- and you can find directions on our Contact Us page!